twhalsema/walman/README.md

   - 2 with RHEL9 (dbclients1/2) - 2048GB RAM, 20GB storage
   - I intend to provide sometime soon a Bash script which will automatically provision these in VirtualBox.
 - Separate Linux host or workstation with Ansible controller configured and able to connect to the 3 VMs without a password and with nopasswd sudo access.
 - Account on 1password.com with a vault called <b>walman_test</b> and a Service Account which has access to make changes in that vault.
-I have provided a guide on how to do this here: #<<link to the guide here when it's ready>>#
+I have provided a guide on how to do this here: [1Password Service Account Configuration](https://github.com/twhalsema/walman/blob/main/OP_SERVICE_ACCOUNT.md)
 - Update the <b>ansible/vars/walmanvars.yaml</b> file with a value for <b>onepass_token</b> (token for your 1password Service Account).
 - Update the <b>ansible/vars/walmanvars.yaml</b> file with a value for <b>ansible_running_account</b> (local account running Ansible on the controller).